avijeetpandey/modern-stl/README.md

+# Library is under construction please bear with me
+Will complete the library within september 30

 ## Advanced Datastructures and algorithms using Typescript and Javascript , Inspired by C++ STL :tada:
 This package contains implementations of various searching,sorting, mathematics and geometrical algorithms , alongwith implementation of some advanced data structures like segment trees , FFT , DSU , Fenwick Tree etc